12 Ways to Reduce Digital Shopping Cart Abandonment (With Examples)

 We’ll share with you how to turn some of these would-be lost sales into revenue in a bit.

-High pricing
+High Pricing

 Customers like to shop around for the best deal before they commit.
 So if your prices are higher than other stores, they'll likely quit the purchase.

-Lack of trust
+Lack of Trust

 When you factor that mobile users have more payment options than desktop i.e mobile wallets, it becomes more important to provide a stellar mobile experience.

-Lack of support
+Lack of Support

 Even when you've built a seamless shopping experience, many shoppers will have questions that need to be addressed.
 Most times, not addressing those questions at the point of sale will lead to shopping cart abandonment.

-It's easy to think that a FAQs page will do, but many shoppers will rather buy from somewhere with live chat, or email support than read your FAQs page.
+It's easy to think that a FAQs page will do, but many shoppers would rather buy from somewhere with live chat, or email support than read your FAQs page.
 It's not just about having questions answered, there's a sense of trust when support feels personalized.

 For example, mentioning "7-Day Replacement" on the sales page might raise questions like "who pays for shipping?", "Will I get a replacement within 7 days or do I have to request a replacement within 7 days?".
 These questions can lead to doubt, uncertainty, and confusion regarding the purchase and cause them to abandon their cart.